 Montana OSHA Training

-Montana employers and workers in a variety of industries can benefit from OSHA training courses about workplace health and safety.
-Without a separate state program for the safety and health of workers, Montana businesses fall under federal OSHA jurisdiction and must follow OSHA guidelines.
-Even if it's not required for your current employment, it behooves you to have OSHA hazard recognition training on your resume for jobs in and outside the state of Montana.
+Montana workers in a variety of industries can benefit from OSHA training courses on workplace health and safety.
+Without a separate state program for the safety and health of workers, Montana businesses fall under federal jurisdiction and must follow OSHA guidelines.
+Even if your current employer does not require OSHA Outreach training, earning an official OSHA card is a low-cost way to improve your resume for future job opportunities in Montana.

 Montana Labor Laws